buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyConveyorSorter.Mode.md

 public MyConveyorSorterMode Mode { get; }
 ```

 Determines the current mode of this sorter.
-Use SetWhitelist or SetBlacklist to change the mode.

 ### Returns